Preparing Your Plants for Winter

 As the temperatures drop, most of your perennials will start to look a little sad, with foliage turning yellow and dropping to the ground.
 But don’t worry, your plant isn’t dead.
 For perennials, you’ll want to cut that foliage down to about two inches above the ground.
 This step will prevent that dead foliage from developing diseases like blackspot and clears the way for new plant growth.
 Come spring you’ll have a whole new plant!

 Note: There are some plants you’ll want to avoid cutting back in the fall.
 When in doubt, feel free to ask us.
 We’re here to help!

 Fruit Tree Care

-For fruit trees you’ll want to apply a horticultural oil.
+For fruit trees, you’ll want to apply horticultural oil.
 This “seals in” the plant and gets it through the winter months and also helps prevent scale and other insects.
-You can also use horticultural oil on holly, boxwood and rose and hydrangea cane.
+You can also use horticultural oil on holly, boxwood, and rose, and hydrangea cane.

 Voles will happily girdle roots, gnaw on bark, and munch on bulbs.
 They tunnel freely in the soft earth and snow, damaging trees and shrubs all the way up to the snow line.
-For help preventing those pesky critters, apply a granualr mole & vole repellent right before the first snowfall.
+To help to prevent those pesky critters, apply a granular mole & vole repellent right before the first snowfall.

-Arborvitaes, and other evergreens can be especially vulnerable to deer in the winter months, when thier food is in short supply.
+Arborvitaes and other evergreens can be especially vulnerable to deer in the winter months when their food is in short supply.
 If deer are prevalent in your area, apply a granular deer repellant (liquid repellents will freeze) to your plants in the winter.